-Premiering at the Ethel Barrymore Theater on Broadway in February 1966, the final act of Wait Until Dark was performed in almost complete darkness, with the theater house lights being turned down to help accentuate the darkness on stage.
+Premiering at the Ethel Barrymore Theater on Broadway in February 1966, the final act of Wait Until Dark was performed in almost complete darkness, with the theater house lights and exit signs being turned down to help accentuate the darkness on stage.
 (Good luck getting a fire marshal to sign off on that today.)
-Despite rave reviews, and a Best Actress Tony nomination for Remick, when it came time to adapt the play for the big screen, Ferrer bypassed Remick and again asked Hepburn to take the role of Susy.
+Despite rave reviews and a Best Actress Tony nomination for Remick, when it came time to adapt the play for the big screen, Ferrer bypassed Remick and again asked Hepburn to take the role of Susy.
 This time she reluctantly agreed.
-Ferrer suggested that her assent this time came as the actress was realizing that perhaps she was getting too old to continue playing demure ingenues.
+Ferrer suggested that Hepburn’s assent this time came as the actress was realizing that perhaps she was getting too old to continue playing demure ingenues.

 Finding someone to star opposite Hepburn was more of a task.
 Duvall was an unknown in Hollywood and was never really considered to reprise his role for the film.
-George C. Scott and then Rod Steiger were approached to play Roat, but both declined.
+First George C. Scott and then Rod Steiger were approached to play Roat, but both declined.
 Finally, someone hit upon the notion of up-and-comer Alan Arkin.
 The actor had had just scored an unexpected Best Actor Oscar nomination for his big screen debut in the comedy The Russians Are Coming!
 The Russians Are Coming! and was Hollywood’s hot commodity du jour.

 But even that Academy Award nomination under his belt and a good deal of stage experience, he was still relatively new to film.
 Wait Until Dark was still only his second time in front of the cameras.
 Hepburn, on the other hand, already had an Oscar win and three additional nominations to her credit.
 (Her work in this film would earn her her fifth Oscar nomination.)
 Compounded with the fact that Hepburn’s onscreen and offscreen persona pretty much made her a sweetheart in the eyes of the public and Arkin found himself a bit intimidated on set.
 As he reminisced during an on-stage appearance at the 2014 TCM Classic Film Festival, “I had a terrible time.
 I was crazy about her, so I had a miserable three months being mean to her.”

 As part of the film’s promotion, a trailer warned potential ticket buyers that the film would replicate the stage play’s second act gimmick of plunging the audience into the darkness of Suzy’s world.
-“During the last eight minutes of this picture the theatre will be darkened to the legal limit to heighten the terror of the breathtaking climax,” a stern voice intoned.
+“During the last eight minutes of this picture the theater will be darkened to the legal limit to heighten the terror of the breathtaking climax,” a stern voice intoned.
 “No one will be seated at this time.”

 The real draw of the film is not its lights-out gimmick, however, but Arkin’s performance.
 As Roat, Arkin is cold, calculating and reserved.
 Maybe not much for the audience to latch onto into terms of relating to the character, but he exudes an aura of menace that palpably infuses every scene he is in.
 Roat is not a sadist or takes any sort of enjoyment of his tormenting of Suzy.
 He is more emotionless and driven, a combination that marks him as a ruthless and dangerous man.
 The film establishes early on that he has killed before and has no compunctions about doing so again.
 Arkin’s work here is not entirely one note.
 Roat makes two attempts to gain entrance to Suzy’s apartment before he forces his way, both times in disguise.
 Essentially as Arkin is playing a character playing a character, and you can see the layered characterization.
-Overall, his performance established a template that a number of would work from and build off of for similar roles for years to come.
+Overall, his performance established a template that a number of other actors would work from and build off of for similar roles for years to come.

 While critics at the time were divided about the film itself, they seemed united with their disapproval of Arkin’s performance.
 Roger Ebert wrote in the Chicago Sun-Times that Arkin was “not particularly convincing in an exaggerated performance,” while the New York Times’ Bosley Crowther found that his glasses and haircut thought that Arkin was “imitating Jerry Lewis imitating a tough-talking thug.”